Ashfaqur4988/react-ecommerce-backEnd/README.md

 make a token -> install jsonwebtoken package, jwt.sign({payload, secret_key}) [payload -> some important user information]

-adding jwt strategy in our isAuth function and calling it our routes in index file
+adding jwt strategy in our isAuth function and calling it our routes in index file this JWT token has all the information about the user and only server can decode it jwt strategies are used when you want to authenticate a request with a token now if someone tries to access any protected page without sending their credentials then they get unauthorized as return value

+after changing in frontend:
+controller / cart -> fetchItemsByUserId, taking the user id from req.user (got after serializer and token has the user's info)
+\*\*same way, changing the frontend and the backend(user.id delete in frontend and req.user added in backend) controller / user -> fetchLoggedInUser, taking the user id from req.user (got after serializer and token has the user's info) also changed the name of the route to /own controller / cart -> addToCart, taking the user id from req.user (got after serializer and token has the user's info), new Cart {spread the req.body and add the user: id}

+delete user pwd and salt in the user controller fetchLoggedInUser so that we donot send all the user data, only required data should be sent

+\*\*ISSUE: regarding the token that we sent to the api through postman but not sending it from the frontend in every request so it is giving unauthorized to resolve this issue we need to store the token somewhere this is where the express-cookies comes into action install express-cookies send cookie in response helps us to save the cookie and in the consequent requests we can send it res.cookie('jwt', token, { expires: new Date(Date.now() + 900000), httpOnly: true }) -> jwt, then token (the one we created) and the expiry after how much time (in milliseconds)

+pasting the above code in login, createUser (these two are the only gateway to enter the app)